mikeger/XcodeSelectiveTesting/README.md

 - Select project if necessary, put a checkbox on "XcodeSelectiveTesting" in the list
 - Click "Add Package"

+Alternatively, you can use a binary release of the tool distributed under `git@github.com:mikeger/XcodeSelectiveTesting-Binary`.

 ### Using Swift Package Manager

 Add `.package(url: "git@github.com:mikeger/XcodeSelectiveTesting", .upToNextMajor(from: "0.9.5"))` to your `Package.swift`'s `dependencies` section.

 Use SPM to run the command: `swift run xcode-selective-test`.

+Alternatively, you can use a binary release of the tool distributed under `git@github.com:mikeger/XcodeSelectiveTesting-Binary`.

 ### Using [Mint](https://github.com/yonaskolb/Mint)